Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 Packaging lines are structured to serve both bulk export and retail-ready formats.

-Cluster #1 follows a disciplined, diversified market allocation strategy.
+Cluster Module #1 follows a disciplined, diversified market allocation strategy.

 Primary focus: